adamjakab/BeetsPluginBpmAnalyser/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug report"
-about: Report a problem with beets
+about: Report a problem with beets-bpmanalyser

 ---